Our knowledge of orthopaedics. Your best health.

 Physical Examination

-Your doctor will talk with you about your general health and medical history and ask you to describe your symptoms.
-They will then perform a physical exam.
+Your doctor will ask you about your health and will do a physical exam.

 Imaging Tests

 X-rays.
-X-rays provide images of dense structures, such as bones.
-If your doctor suspects a vertebral compression fracture, they will order an X-ray to confirm the diagnosis.
+X-rays provide images of the bones in the spine (vertebrae).
+If your doctor thinks you have a spinal fracture, they will order an X-ray to find out.

 X-ray showing vertebral narrowing